itsunderscores/Instagram-Auto-Claimer-Swapper/README.md

 - FREE!

 <hr>

+**Change Log**: 12/14/21 v2.5
+- Option to use proxies added.
+(Recommended to use proxies when Turbo/Autoclaiming)
+- Multiple bug fixes with login

 **Change Log**: 12/13/21 v2.3
 - Turbo/Autoclaimer will continue claiming (if enough accounts are loaded) after it has claimed a username already.